 HIN 107 Intermediate Hindi II Spring

-This course provides an advanced level of training in reading, writing, speaking and listening comprehension.
-Reading and writing exercises will be provided in both Hindi and Urdu, and students are free to choose their preferred format for reading and writing assignments.
+This course provides continuing advanced level training in reading, writing, speaking and listening.
+Reading and writing exercises will be provided in both Hindi and Urdu, and students are free to choose their preferred format for assignments.
 Readings are supplemented by films and documentaries on relevant topics.
 Assignments will consist of short essays or other exercises.
 In-class discussion will help develop oral competency in idiomatic spoken Hindi-Urdu and the expression of ideas and opinions in a culturally and linguistically authentic and accurate manner.
-R. Phillips
+F. Farooqui